utkarsh-umang/LLM-Extensions-sheets/ADVANCED_GUIDE.md

 - For GPT, you can change the model (e.g., from "gpt-3.5-turbo" to "gpt-4") if you have access to different models.
 - For Claude, you can change the model (e.g., from "claude-3-sonnet" to "claude-3-haiku").

-## Understanding onOpen and onEdit Functions [Recommended - Remove Both]
+## Understanding onOpen and onEdit Functions

 ### onOpen Function
 The `onOpen` function is designed to create a custom menu when the spreadsheet is opened.